Good leaders.

 Let’s speak

 The first conversation is confidential and exploratory.
-We clarify the recurring ownership pattern, where it shows up, what has already been tried, and whether one of the High Road Leaders starting points is appropriate.
+We clarify the recurring ownership pattern, where it shows up, what has already been tried, and whether the pattern is one High Road Leaders can help you examine and address.

 You do not need a finished brief.
 A real situation is enough.